nickpoison/nickpoison.github.io/tsgraph.md

 ### Part 1 - simple but effective
 ---

-&#128526; First, here's a plot of `gtemp_land` using the base graphics.
+&#128526; First, here's how to plot `gtemp_land` using the base graphics.
 If you add a grid after you plot, it goes on top.
 You have some work to do if you want the grid underneath... but at least you can work around that - read on.

 ```r
 # for a basic plot, all you need is